What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 883 - conquered the Drevlyans.

-884 - subjugated the northerners to his power.
+884 - brought the northerners under his rule.

 885 - managed to take the Radimichi under his hand.

-885 - he imposed tribute on the glades, northerners, drevlyans and radimichi.
+885 - imposed tribute on the Polyans, Northerners, Drevlyans and Radimichi.

 907 - makes his first campaign against Byzantium.

-911 - the second campaign of Prince Oleg against Byzantium.
+911 – Prince Oleg’s second campaign against Byzantium.

 912 - Prince Oleg dies.

 • The tribute established by Prince Oleg was called polyudye, its size was not fixed, and it was collected from each person once a year.
-It was precisely because the tribute concerned all, without exception, the inhabitants of the territories subject to Oleg, that it was called "polyudye" (that is, by people).
-It was only under Princess Olga that the tax was introduced (that is, from the smoke or from the house), which was much more humane.
-In fact, the tribute to the times of Oleg and his successor Igor was nothing more than legalized robbery, when it was often decided on the spot how much and what exactly the Kiev prince would take for himself.
-By the way, Oleg always went for tribute personally.
-And he did this not at all because he did not trust his own combatants (and for this reason too), but in order to demonstrate to his subjects that he was still alive and in power.
+It was precisely because the tribute concerned all, without exception, residents of the territories subject to Oleg, that it was called “polyudye” (i.e., by people).
+It was only under Princess Olga that the smoke tax (that is, from the smoke or from the house) was introduced, which was much more humane.
+In fact, the tribute from the times of Oleg and his successor Igor was nothing more than legalized robbery, when it was often decided on the spot how much and what exactly the Kiev prince would take for himself.
+By the way, Oleg always went to collect tribute in person.
+And he did this not at all because he did not trust his own warriors (and for this reason too), but in order to demonstrate to his subjects that he was still alive and in power.
 Otherwise, the Slavic tribes could rebel.

-• There is a version that the pagan nobility of Kyiv was very dissatisfied with Prince Askold, who converted to Christianity, and therefore invited Oleg, who was a convinced idolater, from the far northern lands.
+• There is a version that the pagan nobility of Kyiv was very dissatisfied with Prince Askold, who had converted to Christianity, and therefore invited Oleg, who was a convinced idolater, from the distant northern regions.

-• After the successful campaign of 907 on Constantinople, which ended with the nailing of a shield over the city gates, the Byzantine emperor was obliged to give the Russians who defeated him 150 tons of silver in the form of indemnity.
+• After the successful campaign in 907 against Constantinople, which ended with the nailing of a shield over the city gates, the Byzantine emperor was obliged to give 150 tons of silver in the form of indemnity to the Russians who defeated him.

-• In 911, the Russian embassy again arrived in Constantinople to confirm the current interstate agreement on behalf of their prince.
-The new document began with the following words: “We are from the Russian family, Karl, Ingelot, Farlov, Veremid, Rulav, Gudy, Ruald, Karn, Flelav, Ruar, Aktutryan, Lidulfost, Stemid, sent by Oleg, the Grand Duke of Russia.”
-As you can see, the entire delegation consisted of Scandinavians, who, however, called themselves exclusively "Russians".
-The countrymen of Prince Oleg during his reign constituted a full-fledged elite of the mighty Slavic state of Kievan Rus.
+• In 911, the Russian embassy again arrived in Constantinople to confirm the existing interstate treaty on behalf of its prince.
+The new document began with these words: “We are from the Russian family, Karl, Ingelot, Farlov, Veremid, Rulav, Gudy, Ruald, Karn, Flelav, Ruar, Aktutruyan, Lidulfost, Stemid, sent by Oleg, the Grand Duke of Russia.”
+As you can see, the entire delegation consisted of Scandinavians, who, however, called themselves exclusively “Russians”.
+During his reign, Prince Oleg's fellow countrymen constituted a full-fledged elite of the powerful Slavic state of Kievan Rus.

-• An excerpt from the Old Norse saga "On Odd the Arrow" very closely resembles the legendary episode describing the death of the prophetic Oleg from the bite of a snake hiding in the skull of his horse.
+• An excerpt from the ancient Icelandic saga “About Odd the Arrow” very closely resembles the legendary episode describing the death of the prophetic Oleg from the bite of a snake that had taken refuge in the skull of his horse.

-- Tell your tales to old women! shouted Odd, and, jumping up, ran up and hit the sorceress right in the face, so that blood poured on the floor ...
+- Tell your tales to old women! - Odd shouted and, jumping up from his seat, ran up and hit the sorceress right in the face, so that blood poured onto the floor...

 After some time, Odd called Asmund with him, and they went to where the horse stood.
-They threw a bridle over him and led the horse to the seashore, into the hills.
-There they dug a hole almost two people's height and, having killed the horse, they threw it there.
-Then the dairy brothers filled up this pit with as large stones as they could lift, and poured many more small stones and sand on top, so that a high mound stood over the horse's grave.
+They threw a bridle on him and led the horse to the seashore, into the hills.
+There they dug a hole almost twice the height of a man and, having killed the horse, threw it there.
+Then the foster brothers filled this pit with such large stones as they could lift, and poured many small stones and sand on top, so that a high mound stood over the horse’s grave.
 And then Odd said:

-“Now the witch’s prediction that this horse will cause me death will not be fulfilled.
+“Now the sorceress’s prediction that this horse will cause me death cannot be fulfilled.”

-... they began to hurriedly descend down the stones, and while they were walking along a narrow path, Odd hit his leg on something and stopped.
+... they began to hastily go down the stones, and while they were walking along a narrow path, Odd hurt his leg on something and stopped.

 - Why did I hurt my leg? - he said.

-He began to dig the ground with a spear, and everyone saw a horse's skull in the ground.
-A snake crawled out from there, crawled up to Odd and stung him in the leg below the ankle.
-And Odd's whole leg and thigh swelled from her poison.
+He began to dig up the ground with a spear, and everyone saw a horse’s skull in the ground.
+A snake crawled out from there, crawled up to Odd and bit him on the leg below the ankle.
+And from its poison Odd’s entire leg and thigh were swollen.

-Odd saw what had happened, and he ordered his people to carry themselves down to the seashore, and when they arrived there, Odd said:
+Odd saw what had happened, and he ordered his men to carry him down to the seashore, and when they arrived there, Odd said:

-“Well, now go and cut down a stone tomb for me, and let the others sit here with me and carve the runes, writing down a song that I will compose for the memory of my offspring.”
+“Well, now go and carve a stone tomb for me, and let others sit here with me and carve runes, writing down a song that I will compose as a keepsake for my descendants.”

 Historical memory of Prince Oleg.